WPgenWeakest Precondition Generator

 First Pass

-In this chapter, we introduce a function, called wpgen, to "effectively compute" the weakest precondition of a term.
-The value of wpgen t is defined recursively over the structure of the term t, and computes a formula that is logically equivalent to wp t.
-The fundamental difference between wp and wpgen is that, whereas wp t is a predicate that we can reason about by "applying" reasoning rules, wpgen t is a predicate that we can reason about simply by "unfolding" its definition.
+The value of wpgen t Q is defined recursively over the structure of the term t, and it computes a formula that is logically equivalent to wp t Q. The fundamental difference between wp and wpgen is that, whereas wp t Q is a predicate that we can reason about by applying reasoning rules, wpgen t Q is a predicate that we can reason about simply by unfolding its definition.
+(This sentence will probably make more sense to the reader later on in the chapter.)

 • how to carry out practical proofs using wpgen.

 The rest of the "first pass" section gives a high-level tour of the steps of the construction of wpgen.
 The formal definitions and the set up of x-tactics follow in the "more details" section.
 The treatment of local functions is presented in the "optional material" section.
-This chapter is probably the most technical of the course.
-The reader who finds it hard to follow through the entire chapter may safely jump to the next chapter at any time after completing the "first pass" section.

 Fixpoint wpgen (t:trm) (Q:valhprop) : hprop :=